 How to tip in a restaurant

-Payment by card: When you pay by card you first pay the bill and then they give you the card with two tickets, one for you and one for the restaurant.
-On the restaurant's ticket you have to write down the amount you want to tip (Tip) and the total amount (Total) of what they have to charge you for the meal, taxes and service.
+- Payment by card: When you pay by card you first pay the bill and then they give you the card with two tickets, one for you and one for the restaurant.
+On the one for the restaurant you have to write down the amount you want to tip (Tip) and the total amount (Total) of what they have to charge you for the meal, taxes and service.
 Leave this ticket on the table and you can leave.
 The restaurant will add this amount to the charge that will be sent to your bank.

-Where to eat in New York (area restaurant guide)
+Where to eat in New York (restaurant guide by area)

 As you may already know, New York is huge and you won't always get hungry near one of these 10 places.
 That's why you can take a look at these restaurant guides by neighborhoods, areas and around New York's main attractions.

 No matter what and wherever you are, you'll find a good option for you!